From the WatchTime archives, a look at some of the current watches that resulted from collaborations between watch

-In 2016, Christopher Ward and Morgan Motor Company launched the Bespoke 3 Wheeler Chronometer collection, powered by the brand’s Swiss-made in-house movement, the COSC-certified Calibre SH21 with 5-day power reserve.
+In 2016, Christopher Ward and Morgan Motor Company launched The Chronometer Collection, powered by the brand’s Swiss-made in-house movement, the COSC-certified Calibre SH21 with 5-day power reserve.
 The last result of the collaboration is the 40.5-mm C1 Morgan Plus 8 Chronometer, sold exclusively alongside the 50th anniversary Morgan Plus 8 motor car via the brand’s website.
 Prices start at $2,575.

 0-250 mph in 32.6 Seconds

 Since 2004, Swiss watchmaker Parmigiani Fleurier has been producing watches with the logo of the supercar manufacturer Bugatti.
 For the 2018 Geneva International Motor Show, Bugatti presented a new version of the Chiron (the successor to the Veyron), and Parmigiani Fleurier delivered a special Bugatti Type 390 watch that fits both the car’s aesthetic and the high-end customization service that comes with it.
 It’s a showcase that clients can customize using pretty much everything from the Type 390, for example, case materials and colors, making the experience of buying a watch very similar to that of ordering a car.

 Like its predecessor, the Type 370, the 2017-introduced Type 390 comes with a tubular section for the movement but displays time in a more traditional way.
 This means that the cylindrical movement can be easily removed.
 The movement has a power-reserve indicator (and 80-hour power reserve), double barrels that are coupled directly in series and an axially mounted gear train, a set of three planetary gears and a flying tourbillon.
 The wing-shaped case is able to pivot 12° around its drive shaft for better ergonomics.
 Price is 295,000 CHF.

 Probably the most obvious collaboration between a car brand and a watchmaker comes with the Porsche for Porsche Design initiative in which the Porsche automobile company collaborates with the Porsche Design studio.
 The latest example of this teamwork is the Porsche Design Chronograph 911 Turbo S Exclusive Series – a 42-mm, 500-piece, limited edition available to owners of the iconic 911 Turbo S sports car featuring Porsche Design’s first in-house movement, Caliber 01.200.
 List price: $12,650.

 From Rome to Modena